Decentralized MIMO Systems with Imperfect CSI using LMMSE Receivers: System Model

 with $\By_k \in \mathbb{C}^{N_k}$, $\BSigma_k \in \mathbb{C}^{N_k \times (M + 1)}$, and $\Bn_k \in \mathbb{C}^{N_k}$.
-To detect the signal from user $j$, cluster $k$ independently processes the baseband data to compute the estimate $\widehat{x}_{jk}$.
+To estimate the signal from user $j$, the $k$-th cluster independently processes the baseband signal to compute the estimate $\widehat{x}_{jk}$.
 The local estimate $\widehat{x}_{jk}$ and a moderate amount of intermediate results are then transferred to the CU.
-These intermediate results are designed based on the detection scheme and typically include the Gram matrices of the channels\cite{Zhao2023DecLinearprecoding, zhao2023decentralized} or variances of the estimation errors \cite{Jeon2019}.
+These intermediate results are designed based on the estimation scheme and typically include the Gram matrices of the channels\cite{Zhao2023DecLinearprecoding, zhao2023decentralized} or variances of the estimation errors \cite{Jeon2019}.
 The CU will obtain the final estimate $\widehat{x}_j$ through linear fusion as

-where $\alpha_k$ represents the fusion coefficient that can be chosen as constant or determined based on the information from clusters.
-With CBP, the optimal detector is the maximum likelihood detector, which is nonlinear and computationally complex.
-To reduce the complexity, LMMSE detection is widely used due to its simplicity in implementation and near-optimal performance \cite{Rusek2013}.
-Therefore, we consider the case where all clusters adopt LMMSE detection and the detailed design schemes will be discussed in Section \ref{Sec_DE}.
+where $\alpha_k$ represents the fusion coefficient that can be chosen as constant or determined based on the information from clusters. {To estimate $x_j$, LMMSE estimation is widely used in conventional CBP due to its simplicity in implementation and near-optimal performance \cite{Rusek2013}.} Therefore, we consider the case where all clusters adopt LMMSE {estimator} and the detailed design for the fusion coefficients $\alpha_k$, $k \in [K]$ will be discussed in Section \ref{Sec_DE}.